VoxML/voxicon/api/tutorials/Setting-Up-a-Scene.md

 Objects should have only one Voxeme component.
 A Voxeme component on an object signals that the object should be initialized as a semantic object, which includes calculaing its mass at runtime and make it available as an argument to event programs, and links it to VoxML semantics.

 The *Predicate* field of the Voxeme component must be set to the object's semantic type.
 At runtime, this will link the Voxeme component on the object to the VoxML encoding of equivalent object.
 VoxML encodings for objects should be placed in the folder **VoxML/voxml/objects** parallel to the project **Assets** folder.
-The *Lex* field of the VoxML encoding should match the *Predicate* of the Voxeme component.
+The *Lex*>>*Pred* field of the VoxML encoding should match the *Predicate* of the Voxeme component.

 For example, a minimal VoxML encoding for "bowl" shown below would be saved in **VoxML/voxml/objects/bowl.xml**:
 ```